-Weeds include whining and complaining and tantruming and talking back and disrespect and not listening.
+Weeds include whining and complaining and tantrums and talking back and disrespect and not listening.
 You can make a whole long list of weeds if you keep feeding weeds with your energy.
 It’s like watering the weed.
 You can’t water weeds and end up getting seeds.
 It doesn’t work that way.
-The seeds, the seeds are the seeds of success and happiness and responsibility.
+The seeds, the seeds are the seeds of success and happiness, and responsibility.

-We’ve got to be able to figure way.
-You’ve got to be able to figure a way to pull your energy away from those weeds so that you don’t keep putting energy over and over and over into the weeds, because if you water weeds, you get more weeds.
+We’ve got to be able to figure a way.
+You’ve got to be able to figure a way to pull your energy away from those weeds so that you don’t keep putting energy over and over and over into the weeds because if you water weeds, you get more weeds.
 It’s just the way it works.
 So we’re got to be able to starve.
-We’ve the seeds.
+We have the seeds.
 Remember that starved weeds feed seed.
 It’s the fundamental law that becomes most important after you remember to pay attention to what your model says so far, you’ve got to remember.
-Pay attention to what your model.
+Pay attention to your model.
 You can expect your kids to behave better than you do.

 It’s not.
 Instead, I encourage you, ignore the weeds.
-Don’t give any energy when when Johnny’s playing with his pencil or a shoestring or looking out the window instead wait for that pencil to actually start moving.
-And when it does walk by and touch on the shoulder, give him a thumbs up, just smile, put your energy into the behavior that you want, and then that baby behavior will grow.
-So remember, one more time.
-Pay attention to what you might or you cannot escape what you might call secondary starve weeds.
+Don’t give any energy when Johnny’s playing with his pencil or a shoestring or looking out the window instead wait for that pencil to actually start moving.
+And when it does walk by and touch on the shoulder, give him a thumbs-up, just smile, put your energy into the behavior that you want, and then that baby behavior will grow.
+So remember one more time.
+Pay attention to what you might or you cannot escape what you might call secondary to starve weeds.

 And so I’d like for you to add this one simple idea to your repertoire of thoughts.
-Make sure that you organize your home life so that you always do work first, then play work first, then play again.
+Make sure that you organize your home life so that you always do work first, then playwork first, then play again.
 A very simple concept, but work is what work is homework, taking care of some chores and responsibilities around the house.
 And maybe they practice the piano.
-If they have something like that they need to take care of.
-All those things are going to be done before the TV comes on, before the computer comes on, before they go out to play, organize your life so the kids learn.
+If they have something like that they need to take care of it.
+All those things are going to be done before the TV comes on before the computer comes on before they go out to play, organize your life so the kids learn.
 We take care of our responsibilities first, then we play.